 - Orthorexia leans on a healthy diet mindset, while anorexia does not (people with anorexia may eat foods that are considered “unhealthy”)

-- People who deal with orthorexia are not physically underweight, while those who deal with anorexia are
+- People who deal with orthorexia are not necessarily physically underweight, while those who deal with anorexia are

-Who Does Orthorexia & Anorexia Affect?
+Who Do Orthorexia & Anorexia Affect?

 There are many eating disorder statistics available for those with anorexia, though it’s important to recognize that more females are impacted by this disorder.
-Many who struggle with eating disorders or distorted eating beliefs have been body shamed in some kind of way.
+Many who struggle with eating disorders or distorted eating beliefs have been body-shamed in some kind of way.
 They may either be labeled too thin or too fat, and may receive criticism for their bodies.
 While a small population may experience anorexia, orthorexia is believed to impact half of those with anorexia.
 It’s important to note that orthorexia, though not an official diagnosis, can help to identify those on the verge of anorexia.7

 How Are Anorexia & Orthorexia Treated?

 Treatment may be the same or different for these disorders, as it depends on the individual’s symptoms and beliefs about their disordered eating, but therapy is a front line treatment for eating disorders.
-Certain medications can be used to treat comorbid conditions such as depression, substance abuse, and anxiety.
+Certain medications can be used to treat comorbid conditions such as depression, substance use disorder, and anxiety.
 This can be helpful for someone with disordered eating, as these symptoms commonly occur concurrently with depression or anxiety.

 Treatment options for anorexia and orthorexia may include: